 Race And Ethnicity Matter

 Because the markers used in matching are inherited, patients are more likely to match someone from their own race or ethnicity.
-Adding more bone marrow donors and cord blood units from diverse racial and ethnic backgrounds to the Be The Match Registry increases the likelihood that patients will find the match they need.
+Adding more bone marrow and umbilical cord donors from diverse racial and ethnic backgrounds to the Be The Match Registry increases the likelihood that patients will find the match they need.

 - Black and African American